nadeemramsing/NativeScript-Playground/README.md

 # NativeScript-Playground
-Learning NativeScript for better mobile experience.
+Learning NativeScript for a better mobile experience.